aiiu-lab/StyleDNA/readme.md

 #### Inferencing

-Having trained your model, you can use `./inference.py` to test the model on a set of images.
+Having your trained model weight, you can use `./inference.py` to test the model on a set of images.
 For example,

 ```